wuhanstudio/wg-auto/README.md

 # wg-auto

-Automatically set up a wireguard server and capable of generating new TCP/UDP ports if forbidden.
+Automatically set up a wireguard server that is capable of generating new TCP/UDP ports if forbidden.

 ![](demo.png)